Muddz/KindleHighlightsReader/README.md

 ## Download and Usage

-The program will automatically find your Kindle's `My Clippings.txt` file if its already on your desktop or if your Kindle is plugged in to your computer.
-You can also specify the path to the file yourself.
+The program automatically finds your highlights by looking for the `My Clippings.txt` file in your Kindle if its plugged in to your computer or if the file is on your Desktop.
+You can also specify the path to the file yourself

-The file can be found at the following path in your kindle: `/Kindle/documents/my clippings.txt`
+The file can be found in your Kindle at the following path `/Kindle/documents/My clippings.txt`

 **Windows**
-Download and just run the .exe file which will open the program in a command prompt window.
+Download and run the .exe file which will open the program in a command prompt window.

 [Download for Windows](https://github.com/Muddz/KindleHighlightsReader/releases/download/1.0.0/KindleHighlightsReader_v1.0.0.exe)